Read time 3 minutes

 Conclusion

 The article describes the corruption issues in EDB file faced by the Exchange administrators while performing the offline defragmentation of the EDB file.
-It explains the use of eseutil command to perform the EDB repair, but as it can also throw an error, the final recommendation for users is a third-party tool, Kernel for Exchange Server.
+It explains the use of the eseutil command to perform the EDB file repair, but this can be complex for a non-technical user.
+For a simple and straightforward process, use a professional Exchange recovery tool.

 Kernel for Exchange Server